Jacques Guillermaz: Military career

-Guillermaz was born in the village of Belley in Ain, France into a family with a history of military service.
+Guillermaz was born in Fort-de-France, Martinique into a family with a history of military service.
 After graduating from the Saint-Cyr Military Academy in 1937, Guillermaz was sent to Beijing as deputy military attaché.
 The Second Sino-Japanese War erupted just as he arrived, and though France was not a belligerent in that war, instead of withdrawing, Guillermaz took the opportunity to travel in wartorn North China before making his way to Chongqing, the wartime capital, by way of Shanghai and Hanoi.
 He spent the years from 1941 to 1943 in Chongqing, then left China to join the Free French Army in Algiers.